E-ISSN 2218-6050 | ISSN 2226-4485

 Congenital porto-pulmonary shunt in a dog

-Federico Puccini-Leoni, Andrea Arcangeli, Riccardo Di-Puccio, Filippo Cinti.
+Federico Puccini-leoni, Andrea Arcangeli, Riccardo Di-puccio, Filippo Cinti.

 Abstract